BitJam/live-usb-maker/README.md

                            Use "off" or "no" to disable cheats menu.
                            Use "on" or "yes"  to show cheat menus without asking Otherwise you will be asked.
+  --clone-persist       Clone persistence files --clone-persist=<p>   or pass a parameter: h,home:  clone home
+                                             r,root:  clone root
-  -C --color=<xxx>      Set color scheme to off|low|low2|bw|dark|high -E --encrypt          Set up to boot from an encrypted partition --encrypt=<flag>      Phasephrase option:
+  -C --color=<xxx>      Set color scheme to off|low|low2|bw|dark|high -d --defrag-all       Defragment all files on the main partitions using e4defrag -E --encrypt          Set up to boot from an encrypted partition --encrypt=<flag>      Phasephrase option:
                            ask         Enter the passphrase via the keyboard